Pit-Storm/rl-pong/README.md

 # RL Pong A3C - Code to University term paper

 This repository shows the work of a university term paper.
 The goal was to let a RL-Agent learn how to play the Atari game PONG.
-With the trained model(s), there had been made some variance tests to gather deeper understanding about the A3C Algorithm.
+With the trained model(s), there had been made some variance tests to gather deeper understanding about the A3C Algorithm and the advantage function.

 ## Setup